avioconsulting/log4j2-sqs-appender/Readme.md

       bucket file, which at the end, will contain the actual message.
     * `S3` - Finally, if this is chosen, the message will be stored directly as a file into `s3BucketName`.
 No SQS message is send.
+    * `endpointURL` - allows using VPC private network for sending messages.
+It's not required.

 Example with all possible configurations: